MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/entity-schemas.md

 ---
-title: "Customer Insights entities schema in the Common Data Model | MicrosoftDocs"
+title: "Customer Insights entities schema in the Common Data Model | Microsoft Docs"
 description: "Work with entities from Dynamics 365 Customer Insights in the Common Data Model." ms.date: 11/29/2019 ms.reviewer: mukeshpo